MrJCate/JustenCates_Portfolio/README.md

 # [U.S Stock Market](https://github.com/MrJCate/USStockMarket)

-This is a project I did to analysis the U.S stock market.
+For this project I did to analysis of the overall U.S stock market and the current 3 largest companies by Market Cap for the last 10 years.

-  - Data was taken from MarketWatch.
-  - Indexes included: Dow, S&P500, and NASDAQ
+  - Indexes included: Dow Jones, Apple, Microsoft and Nvidia